vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 - `refresh` is a function that can be called to force a refresh of the data without a new navigation.
 - `useUserData()` can be used in **any component**, not only in the one that defines it.
 - **Only page components** can export loaders but loaders can be defined anywhere.
-- Loaders smartly know which params/query params they depend on to force a refresh when navigating:
+- Loaders smartly know which params/query params/hash they depend on to force a refresh when navigating:
   - Going `/users/2` to `/users/3` will refresh the data no matter how recent the other fetch was
   - Going from `/users?name=fab` to `/users?name=fab#filters` checks if the current client side cache is recent enough to not fetch again